lansingcodes/beginner-resources/README.md

 ## Questions

-For general support, direct your questions to the[Lansing Codes Slack team](http://slack.lansing.codes).
+For general support, direct your questions to the [Lansing Codes Slack team](http://slack.lansing.codes).

 ## Stay in touch